Difficulty Adjustable and Scalable Constrained Multi-objective Test Problem Toolkit: Construction Toolkit

 For example, a CMOP with Type-III constraint functions can be defined as follows:

-where the level of difficulty parameter $\gamma$ is defined as $\gamma = 2r$.
-If $\gamma = 0.1$, the PF is shown in Fig. \ref{Fig:pf_type3}(a).
+where the level of difficulty parameter $\gamma$ determines parameter $r$ as $r = \gamma/2$.
+If $\gamma = 0.1$, the $PF$ is shown in Fig. \ref{Fig:pf_type3}(a).
 If $\gamma = 0.5$, the infeasible regions are increased and shown in Fig. \ref{Fig:pf_type3}(b).
 If $\gamma = 0.75$, the infeasible regions become bigger than those of $\gamma = 0.5$ as shown in Fig. \ref{Fig:pf_type3}(c).
-The constraints of Type-III can be also applied to CMOPs with three objectives as shown in Fig. \ref{Fig:pf_type3}(d).
+Type-III constraint functions can be also applied to CMOPs with three objectives, as shown in Fig. \ref{Fig:pf_type3}(d).

 Type-III constraint functions can be expressed in a matrix form, which can be defined as follows: